 Children of addicted parents live in a broken home.
 This chaotic environment spawns many factors that increase the child's chances of developing their own substance addiction, including:

-Children of addicted parents can learn from watching how to use drugs and where they are stored.
+Children of addicted parents can learn from watching how to use drugs and where their parents keep them.
 A drunk or high parent may not be careful to hide their habit from their child or might even purposely share drugs with their children.

 Seeing that their parents like drugs will make an addict's children want to try it.
 Addicted parents sometimes speak openly about their approval of drug or alcohol abuse.
-Children in this situation learn to see drugs as favorable or normal and will eventually want to try them.
+Children in this situation learn to see drug abuse or alcohol dependence as favorable or normal and will eventually want to try them.

 This lack of supervision also usually occurs in a home filled with the parent's drugs and alcohol strewn around.
 It doesn't take much for the bored, neglected child to take that first step toward addiction given the environment.